Société de l'assurance automobile du Québec

 • Upon arrest

-• Program to assess and reduce the risk of impaired driving (depending on the situation) (website in French only)
+• Participation in the Program to assess and reduce the risk of impaired driving (PERRCCA) (website in French only)

 • Prohibition from driving for a minimum two-year period

-• Licence revocation: 3 or 5 years (depending on the situation) or longer (depending on the decision of the court)
+• Licence revocation: three or five years or longer (depending on the decision of the court)

 • Imprisonment